299) The Righteous Judgment Of God

 2. and as many as have sinned in the law / conscious of God’s written word shall be judged by the law; For not the hearers of the law are just before God, but the doers of the law shall be justified.”
 (Romans 2)

-This leaves out sooooo many Christians, especially Protestants, evangelicals and fundamentalists who have prayed the Sinner’s Prayer and are captivated by “For by grace are ye saved, through faith, and that not of yourselves.
+This brings in so many non-Christians, AND leaves out sooooo many Christians, especially Protestants, evangelicals and fundamentalists who have prayed the Sinner’s Prayer and are captivated by “For by grace are ye saved, through faith, and that not of yourselves.
 It is the gift of God, not of works…” (Ephesians 2:8-9).

 “For we are…created in Christ Jesus / YHVH’s Ordained Savior unto good works, which God hath before ordained that we should walk in them.”
 (Ephesians 2:10)

-As detailed in preceding posts, Moses is still the primary source for all things biblical.
+As detailed in preceding posts, Moses is still the primary source for Christianity.
 His take on judgment is where we should start.

 “And the LORD came down upon mount Sinai, on the top of the mount: and the LORD called Moses up to the top of the mount; and Moses went up…Now these are the judgments which thou shalt set before them…